 Pro Bono Clinics

 The Pro Bono Committee runs legal clinics at the India Community Center (ICC) in Milpitas and the Columbia Neighborhood Center in Sunnyvale.
 Legal Clinics are held from 10 am to 12 pm as per the schedule listed below.
+We do not take appointments, but rather have a sign-up sheet at each clinic.

 Columbia Neighborhood Center